How do you prioritize data center cooling?

 Regularly scheduled maintenance plays a significant role in sustaining data center uptime.
-Having a regular preventative maintenance schedule from server racks to your facility's cooling system ensures everything is running as it should be.
-Without regularly scheduled maintenance, by the time temperatures rise, it’s too late and could cause a data center disaster.
+Having a regular preventative maintenance schedule from server racks to your facility's cooling system ensures everything runs as it should.
+Without regularly scheduled maintenance, it's too late by the time temperatures rise and could cause a data center disaster.

 2. Optimize Server Racks for Cooling Efficiency

 In a data center that is heavy in computing or storage, it is critical to have an effective cable management structure to improve cooling at a rack level.
 With so much equipment in a modern-day rack, the cables can occupy too much space.
 If you don't dress them appropriately, tie them the right way and effectively manage them, they will start to block airflow.
 We recommend streamlining cables to allow hot air within the rack to flow easily to the back of the server rack.
 Today’s server racks come with a variety of built-in cable management options.